List of Teenage Mutant Ninja Turtles characters: Scumbug

+In the 1987 series, Scumbug appears in the episode "Night of the Rogues", voiced by Barry Gordon.
+He is among the villains who Shredder assembled to attack the Turtles.
+His Toyline bio states that Scumbug is a former exterminator who was hired by Shredder and Krang and was mutated into an anthropomorphic cockroach after coming into contact with some mutagen and one of the cockroaches.

+In the 2012 series, Scumbug is voiced by Ted Biaselli.
+He is an unnamed stuck-up businessman who Baxter Stockman kidnapped and mutated into a stag beetle/spider mutant.

+A female version of Scumbug in Teenage Mutant Ninja Turtles: Mutant Mayhem, with her vocal effects provided by a blend of Alex Hirsch and some uncredited voice actors.
+Despite the advertisements identifying the character as "himself", the film, as well as the filmmakers, clearly identify her as female.
+Scumbug is depicted as a mutant cockroach and the only one who does not speak.
+She can only speak in "vermin" that Splinter can understand.
+By the end of the film, the two of them become a couple much to the Turtles' disgust.

 Savanti Romero

 Savanti Romero is a former servant of Lord Simultaneous and an enemy of Renet.
 He appears in the Mirage and IDW Comics.

-In the 2003 series, Romero appears in three episodes voiced by David Zen Mansley.
+In the 2003 animated series, Romero is voiced by David Zen Mansley.
 He retains his Mirage backstory of being a transformed treacherous apprentice of Lord Simultaneous, and is first shown trying to capture the Time Scepter in Earth's Middle Ages.
 When foiled by the Turtles and Renet, Lord Simultaneous banished him further back in time to Earth's Cretaceous Period.
-Romero would serve as the main antagonist of the “Return of Savanti” two-parter in which he tries to avert the asteroid impact that would wipe out the dinosaurs, seeking to rule the Earth in a world where humanity never evolves.
+Romero would serve as the main antagonist of the "Return of Savanti" two-parter in which he tries to avert the asteroid impact that would wipe out the dinosaurs, seeking to rule the Earth in a world where humanity never evolves.
 The Turtles and Renet once again defeated him, and this time Romero perished for good.

 In the 2012 series, Romero is voiced by Graham McTavish and is much more comedic than his 2003 counterpart.
 As with his previous incarnations, he is defeated by the Turtles and Renet in Earth's Middle Ages and banished to the Cretaceous Period.
-However, he makes his way back to the present and begins traveling through time to build an army of monsters, bringing in the likes of Dracula, a mummy, a werewolf, and Frankenstein's monster.
+However, he makes his way back to the present and begins traveling through time to build an army of monsters, bringing in the likes of Count Dracula, the mummy of an unnamed Pharaoh, a werewolf named Vulko, and Frankenstein's monster.
 Romero enters a power struggle with Dracula who commands most of their forces, and agrees to an equal partnership with him.
 However, Dracula is killed during the final battle with the Turtles and Romero is returned to the Cretaceous Period, this time being killed by a dinosaur for good.

 Null

-Null is a demon that appears as an antagonist in the Archie Comics as Mr. Null while in the IDW comics Null is female.
+Null is a male human/demon who appears as an antagonist in the Archie Comics.

+In the IDW comics, Null is female and a denizen of Dimension Z.